sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Object storage (pre-signed upload and download links, quarantine buckets, hash-based duplication checks if the size matches, PII handling with either tagging and deleting or template + encrypted data, etc.)

 - Back-office (tenant management, enabling features and modules, event-driven)
+- Service registry (e.g., Backstage, services with dependencies, so you can go from a vulnerability in a library to all the services affected by it)
 - Integration events (company-wide schemata and registry of topics)
 - Querying logs and events manually (authorization, auditability, etc.)
 - Data format standards (camelCase vs snake_case vs kebab-case in JSON and Avro)